rod2ik/i18n-nuxt/README.md

 This repo is a playground to solve a bug in the i18n-module for Nuxt 3 the insertion of a '@' symbol in a locale JSON file.

+The issue is opened on this repo : nuxt-modules/i18n#2271

 Commands to reproduce the problem:

 ``` bash